 Delhi - Delhi is split into two main sections; Old Delhi and New Delhi.
 Old Delhi is the area defined by the old city wall and is a maze of small alleyways and side streets.
 Old Delhi's bazaars are legendary; today the great wholesale bazaars of Chandni Chowk still retain a souk-like quality.
 Their narrow streets are lined with shops, whose goods spill out onto the pavements.
-New Delhi grew under the British colonial rule and is characterized the grandeur of 19th-century buildings and wide, tree-lined boulevards.
+New Delhi grew under the British colonial rule and is characterised by the grandeur of 19th-century buildings and wide, tree-lined boulevards.

 Red Fort - Home of the Mughal emperor for many years, the fort is located in the centre of Delhi and houses a number of museums.
-View the fort as you drive past.